Travel Route: Houston – NASA – Rothko Chapel and the Menil collection

 “We saw what a great master can do for a religious building when he is given a free hand.
 He can exalt and uplift as no one else.” – Dominique de Menil, on commissioning Mark Rothko to create a sacred space for Houston

-The Rothko Chapel is one of those places that forces you into a silent, introspective, meditative mode.
-The intensely dark, imposing, floor to ceiling, dark purple, and black canvases brought me a sense of depression and death.
-Rothko often wrote about human tragedy, ecstasy, and doom.
-He suffered from depression and was in a dark place.
-The Chapel was his last major project before committing suicide.
-The intense ambiance of the place penetrated me.
-More about the Rothko Chapel on this site.
+The Rothko Chapel is a nondenominational chapel affiliated with the Menil Collection.
+It’s a place that forces you into a silent, introspective, and meditative mode.
+The dark canvases, a mixture of black and purple, are floor-to-ceiling and very imposing.
+They radiate a sense of depression and death.
+Rothko often wrote about human tragedy, ecstasy, and doom; he suffered from depression.
+The Chapel paintings were his last major commission before committing suicide.
+More about the Rothko Chapel is on this site.
+More about the Rothko Chapel is on this site.